 Step 1.
 First loop transfer:

-(4) L Thumb now has no loop.
-Rd-high is visible (yellow); Rd-low didn’t make it into the photo.
-In the next move, the orange loop at the tip of Ld will be temporarily lifted off.
+(4) Left thumb now has no loop.
+Right little finger’s new (high) loop is visible (yellow); the low (original) loop doesn’t show in this photo.
+In the next move, the red loop at the tip of the left little finger will be temporarily lifted off.

 Step 4.
 Repeat above steps in mirror-image fashion:

-Second loop transfer in progress.
-The active (left) hand’s loops are usually low at the base of the fingers during the loop transfer.
-Later they will slide forward on the fingers for the tightening move, and will stay “forward” when they are to be the passive loops that the other hand’s operator finger will need to tunnel through.
-I slide the active hand’s loops back down to the base of the fingers before the loop transfer occurs—mostly to get the loop on the d-finger all the way down to low position.
+The active (here, left) hand’s loops are usually low at the base of the fingers during the loop transfer.
+Later they will slide forward to the middle or tips of the fingers for the tightening move, and stay there, because the loops must be “forward” – held near the outer finger-joints, not close to the palm – when they are the passive loops that the other hand’s operator finger will tunnel through. (see hand-position tips).

 Proceed with loop-shifts and tightening just as in first loop transfer.